open-telemetry/opentelemetry.io/content/en/docs/concepts/sdk-configuration/sdk-environment-variables.md

 Any value that represents a Boolean MUST be set to true only by the case-insensitive string `"true"`, meaning `"True"` or `"TRUE"` are also accepted, as true.
 An SDK MUST NOT extend this definition and define additional values that are interpreted as true.
 Any value not explicitly defined here as a true value, including unset and empty values, MUST be interpreted as false.
-If any value other than a true value, case-insensitive string `"false"`, empty, or unset is used, a warning SHOULD be logged to inform users about the fallback to false being applied.
+If any value other than a true value, case-insensitive string `"false"`, empty, or unset is used, a warning MUST be logged to inform users about the fallback to false being applied.
-All Boolean environment variables SHOULD be named and defined such that false is the expected safe default behavior.
+All Boolean environment variables MUST be named and defined such that false is the expected safe default behavior.
 Renaming or changing the default value MUST NOT happen without a major version upgrade.

 ### Numeric value

-If an SDK chooses to support an integer-valued environment variable, it SHOULD support nonnegative values between 0 and 2³¹ − 1 (inclusive).
+If an SDK chooses to support an integer-valued environment variable, it MUST support nonnegative values between 0 and 2³¹ − 1 (inclusive).
 Individual SDKs MAY choose to support a larger range of values.

 ### Enum value